12.1 Eligibility - Adoption Assistance Payments, Medicaid & Non-Recurring | CWS

 Adopted in a private/independent adoption, where the adoption has been finalized.

 Siblings are not required to be placed for adoption at the same time.
-A second sibling may be placed into the same home as a previously placed sibling and thus meet the above special needs criteria.
+A second sibling may be placed into the same home as a previously placed sibling who was previously placed for adoption and thus meet the above special needs criteria.
 However, if the previously placed sibling was not determined to meet special needs criteria; he/she would not become eligible based on the second sibling being placed in the same home at a later time.
 He/she would remain non-special needs.
-Siblings who are in a placement type other than an adoptive placement type (i.e., guardian/relative care) do not meet the requirements of this criterion. -
+Siblings who are in a placement type other than an adoptive placement type (i.e., guardian/relative care) do not meet the requirements of this criterion.

 -